QLT shares rise after activist prevails in vote

 After Butchofsky took over in 2005, the company sold off assets to focus on developing ocular drugs, including a treatment of inherited retinal diseases.
 QLT still receives royalties on some older products.

-Critics have expressed frustration over the company’s spending on developing its punctual plug drug delivery system to be used in treating of glaucoma and other eye conditions.
+Critics have expressed frustration over the company’s spending on developing its punctal plug drug delivery system to be used in treating of glaucoma and other eye conditions.

 “We’ve raised some issues in the past about some of the funding of their pipeline, specifically the punctual plug program,” said Morningstar equity analyst Michael Waterhouse in Chicago.